-Bounce universe has a long history, dated back to Einstein, and many models~\cite{reviews}.
-A period of contraction is postulated to happen before the period of expansion resulting our current observable universe.
-For instance, a cyclic model in a conventional 4-dimensional quantum field theory generates a bounce which solved the singularity problem~\cite{Steinhardt:2001vw}.
-A ``matter bounce'' driven by ghost condensation was proposed to avoid ghost in the perturbation spectrum of states~\cite{matterbounce}; a bounce model in N=1 super gravity was proposed to get rid of ghost excitations~\cite{N=1} and to prove that nonsingular bounces were viable in supergravity.
-A ``G-Bounce'' model, which generates a non-singularity inflation cosmos with a Galileon field~\cite{Gbounce}, produces a bounce in the Lee-Wick radiation phase with an apparent scale invariance in the perturbation spectrum~\cite{LWradiation}.
-A bounce solution was also found in the universe dominated by the Quintom matter~\cite{Quintom}.
-There is also the famous Ekpyrotic universe~\cite{Ekpyrotic} inspired by D-branes dynamics.
+The bounce universe itself has a long history, and many ingenious models are reviewed in~\cite{reviews}.
+A cyclic model in a conventional four-dimensional quantum field theory generates a bounce that solves the singularity problem~\cite{Steinhardt:2001vw}. ``Matter bounce'' postulates a period of contraction, in which the scale invariant spectrum of primordial density perturbations is generated~\cite{Wands:1998yp, Finelli:2002prd}, prior to the Big Bounce; at the Big Bounce the universe turns around and enters a period of expansion resulting in our existing universe.
+Explicit model building follows.
+Ghost condensation was proposed to avoid ghosts in the perturbation spectrum~\cite{ matterbounce, Brandenberger:2009yt, Cai:2011tc, Odintsov:2014gea, Qiu:2010ch}. \textit{N}=1 supergravity is used in a bounce model to eliminate ghost excitations~\cite{N=1} and to prove that nonsingular bounces were viable in supergravity. ``G-Bounce'' models generate a non-singularity inflation cosmos with a Galileon field~\cite{Gbounce}, while Lee-Wick bounce produces a bounce in the radiation phase with an apparent scale invariance in the perturbation spectrum~\cite{Cai:2008qw, LWradiation}.
+A bounce solution is also found in the universe dominated by the Quintom matter~\cite{Quintom1, Quintom2}.
+Furthermore the well-known Ekpyrotic universe~\cite{Ekpyrotic} is inspired by D-branes dynamics.